lutianzhou001/aa-sdk/README.md

 # Modular-Smart-Account-SDK

 ## Introduction
-a generic smart account SDK that can be used to interact with okx smart account v3 and later.
+a generic smart account SDK that can be used to interact with erc4337 smart account v3 and later.
 Developed with viem.sh to minimize the package

 ✅️one-click to create a modular smart account
 ✅️batch modular smart account creation